OSC/ood-documentation/source/installation/add-ssl.rst

 #.
 Restart the Apache server for the changes take effect.

-:ref:`Restart the apache server <restart-apache>` for the changes take effect.
+:ref:`Restart the Apache service <restart-apache>` for the changes take effect.

 Now when you browse to your OnDemand portal at::